Explore this curated selection of eleven easy Christmas carols perfect for string quartet performances at holiday concerts

 We Wish You A Merry Christmas

-This 16th-century English carol from the West Country (which is really the extreme southwest of England), first published in 1853, captures the tradition of carolers requesting figgy pudding.
-Its New Year references and cheerful chorus are sure to bring your concert finale to a resounding success.
+This 16th-century English carol from the West Country (which is really the extreme southwest of England).
+First published in 1853, We Wish You A Merry Christmas captures the tradition of carolers requesting figgy pudding.

 Map of the West Country (Cornwall and environs) of England